krish0910/Hello-world/README.md

 # Hello-world
 To get familiar with GitHub
-Myself Kishor Babu a cricket lover.....Now I am an Engineer
+Myself Kishor Babu a cricket lover.....Always used to play cricket.Now I am an Engineer.